Master of Arts in History (2 Year and ABM)

 How to Apply

 There are two ways to apply to the program.
 Most students will apply for the two-year program.
-This offers you the opportunity to complete a thesis or a non-thesis option, compete for teaching assistantship offers, and develop your skills as a historian.
+This offers you the opportunity to complete a thesis or a non-thesis option, and develop your skills as a historian.
 If you are applying for the General History degree, you do not need to take the GRE.
 If you are applying for the History, Archaeology and Anthropology track, you do need to take the GRE.

 The second way to apply is for current History majors at URI.
-This is a five-year bachelor’s-to-master’s degree that allows current undergraduates to achieve a master’s degree with just one extra year of study.
+This is a five-year bachelor’s-to-master’s degree that allows current undergraduates to earn a master’s degree with just one extra year of study.
 This is done through counting three courses twice.
 You may apply for this program after completing 75 credits toward your bachelor’s degree and you may begin the program after completing 90 credits.
-Each student begins this process in a different place and should consult the Director of Graduate Studies for a personalized advising session about it.
-You may apply for either the General History or History, Archaeology and Anthropology track in this program and applicants for either do not need to take the GRE.
-Moreover, there is no application fee for the Bachelor’s to Master’s program.
-However, students in this program will be unlikely to qualify for a teaching assistantship and we do not expect many will be able to complete the thesis option.
+Each student begins this process in a different place and should consult Professor Miriam Reumann, Director of Graduate Studies, at mreumann@uri.edu.

 When Do We Offer Courses?

 Advanced topics and graduate seminars are held once a week, usually in the late afternoon, so that students who are working or teaching in area schools will find it easier to attend.
-About half of our students attend full time, and the other half take a class or two per semester.
-We welcome students from other graduate programs such as education, English and political science.
+About half of our students attend full-time, and the other half take a class or two per semester.
+We welcome students from other graduate programs, such as Education, English, Gender and Women’s Studies, and Political Science.
 We also welcome non-degree students who need graduate work for professional development or wish to take courses for personal enrichment.
-Students attending school full time generally take two years to complete the M.A. in History.
+Students attending school full-time generally take two years to complete the M.A. in History.

 The department offers between two and three graduate seminars each semester and it offers two 401/441/481 level each semester.
 Topics vary and the course numbers may be repeated for credit so long as the topics are different.